Chrysostom Arangaden: Studies

 Arangaden studied at the United Theological College, Bangalore during 1940-1944 during the Principalship of M. H. Harrison for spiritual studies leading to B.D. under the Senate of Serampore College (University).
 For postgraduate studies, Arangaden studied at the Princeton Theological Seminary, New Jersey where he took a Th.M.

-Arangaden continued his studies at New Jersey enrolling for a Master of Arts programme in Sociology with the Drew University.
+Arangaden continued his studies at New Jersey enrolling for a Master of Arts programme in Sociology with Drew University.